IBM/aspera-cli/README.md

 ### Destination folder for transfers

-The destination folder is set by `acli` by default to:
+The destination folder is set by `ascli` by default to:

 * `.` for downloads
 * `/` for uploads